HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   </table>
   <figcaption>{{ figure_link(caption="The most requested content types in AJAX.", sheets_gid="538991873", sql_file="most_requested_content_type.sql") }}</figcaption>
 </figure>

+The most requested content types on mobile and desktop pages are images at 45% of requests.
+Images are a broad category inclusive of all the content types related to images, for example, `image/x-icon`, `image/svg+xml`, `image/webp`, `image/jpeg`, etc.

 JavaScript is the second most requested content type in AJAX requests, with 33.3% of requests on mobile pages having this content type.
 This represents content-types like `application/javascript`, `text/javascript`, etc.